 NACADA defines diversity from a very broad perspective, which includes diversity in regard to ethnicity, gender, gender identity, and sexual orientation as well as diversity in regard to institutional type, size, and employment position.
 Involvement in the association also is viewed broadly including leadership at many levels (within the division units, at the division level, at the Council level, at the Board of Directors level, and with the various work groups, ad hoc committees, Advisory Boards, and task forces), serving with the Consultant and Speaker Service, writing for the NACADA Journal, Academic Advising Today, and the NACADA Clearinghouse of Academic Advising Resources, or presenting at state, allied member, regional, and annual conferences.

-All eligible candidates will be emailed the link to the application in early December by the Executive Office Liaison, Dawn Krause.
+All eligible candidates will be emailed the link to the application in early December by the Executive Office Liaison at the Advising Communities Division.

 Appointment Process Timeline:

 - December - Mid-January: Online application sent to the Executive Office Liaison